VenexCon/Photography-Website/README.md

 2. implement a contact form for enquiries and find out how to link with JS
 3. implement 2 scripts of JS.
 4. implement a gallery section, that can be sorted by colours.
+5. Add an FAQ section
+6. add a collpasable nav-bar that uses a hamburger menu to unfold.